roseengineering/bluepps/README.md

 Both time and date must be sent otherwise gpsd will not recognize the NMEA line as valid PPS data.

-To send this NMEA line over a tcp socket instead the console run "python3 tcpsource.py".
-This code creates a local tcp socket server on port 8888.
-You can connect to it using "nc -d localhost 8888".
+To send this NMEA line over a tcp socket instead of to the console run "python3 tcpsource.py".  tcpsource.py creates a local tcp socket server on port 8888.
+Connect to it using "nc -d localhost 8888".
-To send the same NMEA line over a udp socket instead use "python3 updsource.py"
+To send the same NMEA line over a udp socket use "python3 updsource.py"

-### Using with GPSD
+### Interfacing Bluepps with Gpsd and Chrony

 To listen to either of the tcp or udp services using gpsd and chrony add the following line to /etc/chrony/chrony.conf.